pyxelr/pawelcislo.com/src/content/docs/posts/2019-07-28-the-potential-of-perspicuous-writing.md

 ![](images/Audiobooks-1024x557.png)

 After leaving your university you might be more flexible in terms of choosing your literature, therefore give it a try.
-Don't stay behind, as according to the latest research, people aren't reading less, since "_typical (median) American has read four books in the past 12 months_".\[ref\]Kerri, J. (2018) ‘How Many Books Did The Average American Read In The Last Year?
-This New Study May Surprise You’. \[19 April 2018\] available from <[https://www.bustle.com/p/how-many-books-did-the-average-american-read-in-the-last-year-this-new-study-may-surprise-you-8837851](https://www.bustle.com/p/how-many-books-did-the-average-american-read-in-the-last-year-this-new-study-may-surprise-you-8837851)\>\[/ref\] Surprising?
+Don't stay behind, as according to the latest research, people aren't reading less, since "_typical (median) American has read four books in the past 12 months_".[^3] Surprising?
 I don't think so.

 Just as you might have guessed from the image above, it's listening that can let us read so many books from our overgrowing waiting list.
 As an example, last week I finished a 224 pages book in 5 days, only by using a part of the time I need to commute to my work.
 You can try various types of fiction and non-fiction, and it even turns out from my experience, that you can touch technical topics through audiobooks.
 However, when the book is heavily technical (such as consolidating programming/mathematical snippets), then I would advise reaching for a hardcover or e-book, where it's much easier to take notes.